-Find out Which States Offer the Best 529 Tax Deductions
+Find out Which States Offer the Best 529 Tax Advantages

-Arizona, Kansas, Maine, and Pennsylvania are obvious front-runners because residents of these states receive tax deductions for contributions to any state’s 529 plan, not just their own.
-This gives residents the freedom to choose the state plan with the lowest fees and the best investment options while still getting a state tax deduction.
+Arizona, Kansas, Minnesota, Missouri, Montana, and Pennsylvania are the six states that offer residents tax deductions in 2018 for contributions to any state’s 529 plan, not just their own.
+This gives residents of these states the freedom to choose the state plan with the lowest fees and the best investment options while still getting a state tax deduction.

-Out of these four states, the best is Pennsylvania which allows a deduction of up to $13,000 per beneficiary per contributor.
-For a couple who is married filing jointly, that's a deduction of up to $26,000 per beneficiary.
+Out of these six states, the best is Pennsylvania which allows a deduction of up to $14,000 for individual filers.
+For a couple who is married filing jointly, that's a deduction of up to $28,000.

-As for the rest of the states, you can only deduct amounts contributed to their state plan, so the best states from a tax perspective will be those that offer the biggest deductions.
-While most states have dollar limits on 529 deductions, New Mexico, Colorado, and South Carolina allow you to deduct the full amount of contributions to their respective 529 plans.
+As for the rest of the states, you can only deduct amounts contributed to a state plan where deductions are available.
+Therefore, the best states from a tax perspective will be those that offer the biggest deductions.
+While most states have dollar limits on 529 deductions, Colorado, New Mexico, South Carolina, and West Virginia allow you to deduct the full amount of contributions to their respective 529 plans.

-Eight states: Alabama, California, Delaware, Hawaii, Kentucky, New Jersey, Massachusetts, and Minnesota have no deduction or credit for 529 plan contributions.
-These states have 529 plans but offer no tax incentive for utilizing them.
-Therefore, if you live in one of these states, your best option is to choose a state plan that has low fees and offers the type of investment options you want.
-In most cases, you do not need to be a resident of a state to invest in their plan.
+Some states have no deduction or credit for 529 plan contributions.
+If you are a resident of one of these states there are still plenty of 529 plan options but no tax breaks for utilizing them.
+If you live in one of these states, your best option is to choose a state plan that has low fees and offers the type of investment options you want.
+In most cases, you do not need to be a resident of a state to invest in a state plan.

-Tax deductions and credits are great, but they may not add up to much if your state’s 529 plan charges huge management fees.
+Tax deductions and credits are great, but they may not add up to much if your state’s 529 plan charges high fees.
 Be sure to check on the fees for your state’s plan (and whether they waive those fees for in-state residents).
 Shop around and compare those fees to the fees of other states.
-Other important considerations are investment performance and whether the plan includes plenty of investment options, such as age-based portfolios.
+Other important considerations are investment performance and whether the plan includes plenty of investment options, such as target-date funds.